National colours

 National colours are frequently part of a country's set of national symbols.
 Many states and nations have formally adopted a set of colours as their official "national colours" while others have de facto national colours that have become well known through popular use.
 National colours often appear on a variety of different media, from the nation's flag to the colours used in sports.
-Before World War I, they also served as the colors of different military uniforms for each nation.
+Before World War I, they also served as the colours of different military uniforms for each nation or region.